php-http/documentation/integrations/symfony-bundle.rst

 Discovery of Factory Classes
 ````````````````````````````

-You need to specify all the factory classes for you client.
+You can specify all the factory classes for you client.
 The following
 example shows how you configure factory classes using Guzzle:

 .. code-block:: yaml